Marina Grande, Capri: Transport

 Boats operate between Marina Grande and Naples on the mainland, and also on excursions to visit the Blue Grotto.
 Funicolar, the cableway which is run by SIPPIC, connects the harbour to the city centre's Piazzetta; as does bus with Anacapri.
-As of 2012, the price of a one way railway ticket to Capri town was €1.50.

 Tourism

 Notable hotels include Villa Marina Capri, Hotel Excelsior Parco Capri, Relais Maresca, and Hotel Bristol.
 Ristorante Pizzeria Lo Zodiaco lies on the harbour front.
 An annual festival in honour of the Madonna della Libera is held on the Marina Grande in the middle of September.